-We conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2015.
+We conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2016.
 This evaluation was based on the framework in "Internal Control-Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in 2013.
 All internal control systems, no matter how well designed, have inherent limitations.
 Therefore, even those systems determined to be effective can provide only reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with GAAP.
 Also, projections of any evaluation of the effectiveness of internal control over financial reporting to future periods are subject to the risk that the controls may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.

-During 2015, the Company completed acquisitions of Moda Superbe Limited ("Moda") and CrossView, Inc. ("CrossView").
-Management has acknowledged that it is responsible for establishing and maintaining a system of internal controls over financial reporting for these subsidiaries.
-We are in the process of integrating these subsidiaries, and we therefore excluded these subsidiaries from our December 31, 2015 assessment of the effectiveness of internal control over financial reporting.
-Moda is a consolidated subsidiary whose financial statements reflect total assets of \$2.0 million and total revenues of \$1.2 million, which represent 1.0% and 0.4%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2015.
-CrossView is a consolidated subsidiary whose financial statements reflect total assets of \$50.0 million and total revenues of \$1.3.8 million, which represent 26.1% and 4.8%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2015.
-The impact of these transactions has not materially affected and is not expected to materially affect our internal control over financial reporting.
-As a result of these integration activities, certain controls will be evaluated and may be changed.
-We believe, however, that we will be able to maintain sufficient controls over the substantive results of our financial reporting throughout this integration process.
+During 2016, the Company completed an acquisition of Conexus Limited ("Conexus").
+Management has acknowledged that it is responsible for establishing and maintaining a system of internal controls over financial reporting for this subsidiary.
+We are in the process of integrating this subsidiary, and we therefore excluded this subsidiary from our December 31, 2016 assessment of the effectiveness of internal control over financial reporting.
+Conexus is a consolidated subsidiary whose financial statements reflect total assets of \$9.8 million and total revenues of \$3.3 million, which represent 4.6% and 1.0%, respectively, of the related consolidated financial statement amounts as of and for the year ended December 31, 2016.
+The impact of this transaction has not materially affected and is not expected to materially affect our internal control over financial reporting.
+As a result of this integration activity, certain controls will be able to maintain sufficient controls over the substantive results of our financial reporting throughout this integration process.

-Based on our evaluation under the framework in Internal Control-Integrated Framework, our Chief Executive Officer and Chief Financial Officer concluded that internal control over financial reporting was effective as of December 31, 2015.

-BDO LLP, an independent registered public accounting firm, has audited the effectiveness of our internal control over financial reporting as of December 31, 2015, as stated in their report, which is included herein.
+Based on our evaluation under the framework in Internal Control-Integrated Framework, our Chief Executive Officer and Chief Financial Officer concluded that internal control over financial reporting was effective as of December 31, 2016.
+BDO USA, LLP, an independent registered public accounting firm, has audited the effectiveness of our internal control over financial reporting as of December 31, 2016, as stated in their report, which is included herein.